manassaloi/manassaloi.github.io/_posts/2020-01-08-manas-start-up.markdown

 This is a post written from my POV.
 On reasons I have not started up.
 Your circumstances might be different

-**12/ You should be optimistic to the point of delusion about your startup**
+**13/ You should be optimistic to the point of delusion about your startup**

 Deep down I am a cynic

-**13/ You are trying to find a reason for doing a startup and not 12 to not**
+**14/ You are trying to find a reason for doing a startup and not 13 to not**

 Self explanatory ;)

 This post is something I wrote after making a statement on Twitter about why people should not startup just to [chase prestige](https://www.bennettnotes.com/post/obsessed-with-success-and-prestige/)

 Thanks for reading it.
 Next time someone asks me this question, I will just send them this post

+**P.S** A friend mentioned that you can always do side projects and for that you don't need a 10 year commitment.
+That is true, but this post is more around starting a VC scale fast growing business and not a side project.
+I encourage people to do side projects to learn new things.
+Side projects are fun :)

 Stay up to date with my latest posts/tweets here: [@manas_saloi](http://twitter.com/manas_saloi)